shoelace-style/webawesome/docs/docs/layout/split.md

 ## Alignment

-By default, items in a split are centered in the available space.
+By default, items are centered in the cross direction of the `wa-split` container.
 You can append any of the following modifiers to the `wa-split` class in your markup to specify how items are aligned:
 - `:align-start`
 - `:align-end`
 - `:align-center`